vexip-ui/vexip-ui/README.md

 **English** | [中文](./README.zh-CN.md)

-Vexip UI provides a series of out-of-the-box components.
+Vexip UI provides a series of out-of-box components.

-This library is using base on vue 3.0 with only using **composition api**, and design and code components in the traditional way by Vue possible, fully **TypeScript** (not AnyScript).
+This library is using base on vue 3.0 with using **composition api**, and design and code components in the traditional way by Vue possible, fully **TypeScript** (not AnyScript).

 Almost all the **default value of props** for each component can be quickly modified by configuration (except value and options props), for easy customization.